-- Learn by doing with two real-world projects embedded in the major
+- Two semester-long projects are embedded in the major

-With a degree in software engineering, you will gain a foundation for work in careers that deal with support for computing systems, designing and developing software, managing related projects, and methods for processing large quantities of information.
-These skills have applications in many fields including business, education, natural sciences, health industries, manufacturing industries, marketing, and entertainment, as well as direct technology fields.
+With a degree in software engineering, you'll gain a foundation for work in careers that deal with support for computing systems, design and development of software, management of related projects and methods for processing large quantities of information.
+These skills have applications in many fields including business, education, natural sciences, health industries, manufacturing industries, application software design, computer programming, marketing and entertainment industries, as well as direct computing fields.

 In order to obtain a bachelor’s degree from Fresno Pacific University, students must complete at least 120 units.
 Along with completing all required courses in their selected area of study, general education requirements must be met by all graduates.
 See the general education summary in the undergraduate academic catalog for more information.